svn2github/dotnetzip/Readme.txt

 The Reduced ZIP library
 --------------------------------

-The Self-Extracting Archive (SFX) support in the library implies a large increase in the size of the library.
-(NB: SFX  is not supported in the Compact Framework version of the library.)
+SFX support implies a large
+increase in the size of the library.
 Some deployments may wish to omit the SFX support in order to get a smaller DLL.
 For that you can rely on the Ionic.Zip.Reduced.dll.
 It provides everything the normal library does, except the SaveSelfExtractor() method on the ZipFile